-Current Centers for Independent Living including: legal name; geographic area and counties served; and source(s) of funding.
-Oversight process, by source of funds (e.g., Part B, Part C, state funds, etc.) and oversight entity.
+Current Centers for Independent Living including legal name; geographic area and counties served; and source(s) of funding.
+Oversight process, by source of funds and oversight entity.

 Michigan's Network of CILs is comprised of fifteen Centers for Independent Living all of whom receive Title VII Part C funds.
 Each CIL is required to be in compliance with the Rehabilitation Act Section 725, CIL Standards and Assurances, in order to retain eligibility to be included in the SPIL Network of CILs.
 They are: